-With the distinction of being the oldest private college in the state of Georgia, LaGrange College is a United Methodist Church-affiliated college located roughly 65 miles from Atlanta in the city of LaGrange, Ga.
-Students admitted to the school have the opportunity to choose from more than 40 clubs and organizations, as well as a bustling Greek life that encompasses 10 fraternities and sororities.
-Students of LaGrange College are required to live on campus during their college career unless they meet certain school requirements, such as living within 30 miles of campus or being 23 years of age or older.
-The LaGrange Panthers field 16 varsity athletic teams and compete in the Great South Athletic Conference of the NCAA Division III.
+LaGrange College has the distinction of being the oldest private college in the state of Georgia.
+It is affiliated with the United Methodist Church and located roughly 65 miles from Atlanta in the city of LaGrange.
+Students admitted to the school have the opportunity to choose from more than 50 clubs and organizations, as well as to participate in a bustling Greek life that encompasses several fraternities and sororities.
+Students of LaGrange College are required to live on campus during their college career unless they meet certain conditions, such as living with a parent within 30 miles of campus or being 23 or older.
+The LaGrange Panthers field 16 varsity athletic teams and mainly compete in the USA South Athletic Conference of the NCAA Division III.
 More than one third of on-campus students participate in athletics at the college.

-LaGrange College was originally founded as an all-women’s academy in 1831 and officially became a coed institution in 1953.
+LaGrange College was originally founded as an all-women's academy in 1831 and officially became a coed institution in 1953.
 LaGrange College implements the 4-1-4 academic calendar, which allows students to explore their interests during an Interim Term in January.
-This time gives students the opportunity to delve into a subject that interests them through on-campus projects, independent research, internships, and study abroad experiences.
-Notable alumni of LaGrange include Blondie cartoonist Dean Young, author Terry Kay, and special effects animator Lee Crowe.
+This time gives students the opportunity to delve into a subject through on-campus projects, independent research, internships and study abroad experiences.
+Notable alumni of LaGrange include "Blondie" cartoonist Dean Young, author Terry Kay and special effects animator Lee Crowe.